sstubbs/postgres-xl-operator/README.md

-CHART_VERSION | This is the chart version which will be used in helm installations | 0.0.1 RELEASE_NAME | This is the installed release name which will be used in helm installations | pgxlo RELEASE_SERVICE | This is the service used to install the operator currently only helm is planned | helm RUST_LOG | This is the log_level of the operator.
+CHART_VERSION | This is the chart version which will be used in helm installations | 0.0.1 RELEASE_NAME | This is the installed release name which will be used in helm installations | pgxlo RELEASE_SERVICE | This is the service used to install the operator currently only helm is planned | helm LOG_LEVEL | This is the log_level of the operator.
 Current values are `info` and `debug`.
 Debug will also show the YAML of resources that will be generated at cluster creation time. | info
 CLUSTER_RESOURCE_SINGULAR | The cluster resource singular name | postgres-xl-cluster
 CLUSTER_RESOURCE_PLURAL | The cluster resource plural name | postgres-xl-clusters
 CLUSTER_RESOURCE_KIND | The cluster resource kind | PostgresXlCluster